Make Somebodys Day! Send Good Vibes. Everything you need over 50% OFF. Learn More

 How to Draw Santa

-Steps 1-11 are guidelines.
+Steps 1-11 are guidelines to help you draw Santa easy.
 Draw these lines lightly with a pencil.

 Step 1:draw a big circle (belly guide) – little tip: think of the circle as the face of a clock.